-In line with the philosophy of the person-centred approach, and the aims and objectives of the Norwich Centre & Norwich Centre Projects Ltd, we believe that we have a responsibility towards both humankind and our planet to ensure the quality of our relationship with the world and our way of being in the world.
+In line with the philosophy of the person-centred approach and the aims and objectives of The Norwich Centre, we believe that we have a responsibility towards both humankind and our planet to ensure the quality of our relationship with the world and our way of being in the world.

-We believe that some activities conflict with our aims, objectives and core philosophy and that companies and organisations involved with, or with a poor record in these areas should be avoided.
+We believe that some activities conflict with our aims, objectives and core philosophy and that companies and organisations involved with activities, or with a poor record in these areas, should be avoided.

-The direct environmental impact of the Norwich Centre and Norwich Centre Projects’ operations arises from our use of: resources, energy, transport, our choice of products and services, and our disposal of waste.
+The direct environmental impact of The Norwich Centre’s operations arises from our use of resources, energy, transport, our choice of products and services and our disposal of waste.
 In deciding what to purchase, how to operate and where to invest, we will take the above into consideration.
 We will aim to make ethical decisions and to reduce our impact on the environment.
-We will be mindful of the need to balance this with the duty to maximise the funds available for the charitable work of the Norwich Centre.
+We will be mindful of the need to balance this with the duty to maximise the funds available for the charitable work of The Norwich Centre.